csverma610/TubeHexMesh/README.md

 ## If problems occcur

-1. If a node has many edges then try refining the node hemesh. i.e. Change the second parameter "n" in genSphere(radius, n)
+1. If a node has many edges then try refining the node hemesh. i.e. Change the second parameter "n" in genSphere(radius, n) However, remember that with the size "n", 6*(n-1)*(n-1) edges can be supported.
+So increment n only when it is absolutely necessary.
 2. A tube is twisted at the center.
 This will occur when two profiles are incorrectly combined to form a hex element.
      Try changing the ordering of the nodes of one of the profiles.